Card Collection

 The encrypted card values can be accessed from the card.values object or by subscribing to the change event with the card.on method.

-Now that you have collected encrypted card data, you will need to pass it to a third-party payment processor.
-Since our intention is to keep card data encrypted at all times, we need a way to decrypt that data after it leaves our infrastructure, and before it reaches the third-party API.
-This can be done using a Relay.
+Now that you have the encrypted card data, you need to pass it to a third-party payment processor (Stripe, Adyen, etc.).
+To do this, you use Relay to decrypt the data after it leaves your infrastructure, and before it reaches the third-party API.

 Relay is a network proxy that can be configured to decrypt data during a request.
-If we proxy our request to a third-party endpoint through Relay, the encrypted card holder data will be decrypted, allowing the request to be processed as normal.
+When you proxy a request through Relay, the encrypted card holder data is decrypted, allowing the request to be processed as normal when it reaches the third-party.
+This means the encrypted card data you collect reaches the PSP as plaintext data, without you ever handling the raw form.

 Create a Relay

-We'll use PutsReq to simulate a third-party API.
-PutsReq will give us a temporary endpoint that we can send requests to, however, in practice, this would be an endpoint from a third-party service.
+To simplify this example, we'll use PutsReq to simulate a third-party API.
+PutsReq provides a temporary endpoint that we can send requests to, however, in practice, this would be an endpoint from a third-party service.

-By default, Relays are completely transparent proxies and will not decrypt any data.
-Relays can be configured to perform encrypt and decrypt operations on request or response.
-In our case, we want to use Relay to decrypt the encrypted card data on request as it's proxied to the third-party endpoint.
+By default, relays are just transparent proxies that don't decrypt any data.
+They can be configured to perform encrypt and decrypt operations on request or response.
+For this example, the relay needs to decrypt encrypted card data on request as it's proxied to the third-party endpoint.

 Next, we can add a request action to decrypt any encrypted data in the request body.
 Select Add Request Action -> Decrypt -> JSON, and enter $..* in the fields to decrypt.
-This will configure the Relay to match any encrypted JSON fields in the request body and decrypt them.
+This configures the relay to match any encrypted JSON fields in the request body and decrypts them.

 You can learn more about field selection in the Relay documentation.

-Finally, we can implement our API endpoint to pass our encrypted card data to the third-party payment processor via Relay.
-By sending the request through Relay it will detect and decrypt the card data before it reaches the third-party API.
+Finally, we can implement our API endpoint to pass encrypted card data to the third-party payment processor using the relay you just created.
+When requests are sent, card data is automaitcally detected and decrypted before it reaches the third-party API.

 Relay authentication